 Planning plays a critical role in achieving economic growth.
-The government's four pillar economic policy is about building on Queensland's traditional strengths in resources, agriculture, construction and tourism.
-Encouraging growth in these sectors will provide benefits to the economy and to the people of Queensland.
+Encouraging growth in Queensland's traditional strengths of resources, agriculture, construction and tourism will provide benefits to the economy and to the people of Queensland.

-While the four pillars form the backbone of the Queensland economy, there are many other competitive, emerging and innovative sectors that also contribute to Queensland's strong economy, for example research and development, education and manufacturing.
-These sectors and the four pillars all rely upon a strong economy for viability.
+There are many other competitive, emerging and innovative sectors that also contribute to Queensland's strong economy, for example, education, manufacturing, knowledge-intensive industries (research and development, biotechnology) and the services economy.